 This vitamin passes into breast milk and is considered to be safe during breast-feeding when used in recommended doses.
 Consult your doctor for more information.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

-This vitamin may interfere with certain laboratory tests (including uric acid levels, urobilinogen urine test), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this vitamin.
+This vitamin may interfere with certain lab tests (such as uric acid levels, urobilinogen urine test), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this vitamin.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

-Laboratory and/or medical tests (such as thiamine levels) may be performed to monitor your progress.
+Lab and/or medical tests (such as thiamine levels) may be done while you are using this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 This product is not a substitute for a proper diet.
 It is best to get your vitamins from healthy foods.
 Thiamine is commonly found in cereal grains, bread, pork, and beans, among others.
 Consult your doctor, pharmacist, or nutritionist for more details.

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.